 These days, Leica focuses on its L-mount mirrorless cameras, including APS-C and full-frame camera bodies.
 And in 2018, Leica, Sigma, and Panasonic created a series of L-mount lenses that can be used on both Leica and Panasonic camera bodies.

 While Leica offers beautiful aesthetics and amazing design, cameras and lenses are overpriced and underdeveloped; in other words, the company has struggled to stay fresh in an increasingly tech-focused world.

 Hasselblad is an imagining company with a rich history, going all the way back to 1841.
 Hasselblad produces high-end imagining equipment, and focuses almost entirely on medium-format cameras (which were used to capture images by Apollo program astronauts).

 In 2020, Hasselblad offers a number of medium-format cameras, including the X1D-50c, which was hailed as the first mirrorless medium-format digital camera ever made.
 Cameras like these consistently cost over $6000, making Hasselblad cameras a tool of professionals alone.

-Mention film photography and people immediately think ‘Kodak,’ – for good reason.
+Mention film photography, and people immediately think ‘Kodak,’ – for a good reason.
 Eastman Kodak is the company that invented color film photography and dominated the film photography business for much of the 20th century.